Helen Gamboa: 2019–present: Return to ABS-CBN

-Gamboa returned to ABS-CBN for Kahit Minsan Lang but the series was cancelled before it could start filming because of restrictions caused by the COVID-19 pandemic in the Philippines.
+Gamboa returned to ABS-CBN for Kahit Minsan Lang but the series was cancelled before it could start filming because of restrictions caused by the COVID-19 pandemic in the Philippines, as well as with the network's franchise renewal issues.
 Gamboa was supposed to be part of Ikaw Lang ang Iibigin but dropped out and Gina Pareño replaced her said role.

 Personal life

 Gamboa is married to Tito Sotto an actor, comedian, TV host and politician on September 22, 1969.
-They have four children: Romina Frances, Lala, Gian Carlo and Ciara; eight grandsons: Romino Vicente, Victorio, Vicente IV, Carlos Edrigu, Alessandro Jose, Marciano, Juan Rossano, Domiku Yosef and Vincenzo Jose; and two granddaughters: Helena and Amaria Jiliana.
-Their son Vincent Paul died 5 months after his birth in 1975, due to side effects of contraceptives, according to doctors at the Makati Medical Center.
+They have four children: Romina Frances, Lala, Gian Carlo and Ciara; nine grandsons: Romino Vicente, Victorio, Vicente Hugo IV, Carlos Edrigu, Alessandro Jose, Marciano, Juan Rossano, Vincenzo Jose and Domiku Yosef; and two granddaughters: Helena and Amaria Jiliana.

 In the 2010 elections, her son Gian Carlo was elected councilor of Quezon City's 3rd District and served for three consecutive terms before being elected as the vice mayor of the city in the 2019 elections, while her daughter Lala was elected in the 6th District of the same city before being appointed chairperson of the Movie and Television Review and Classification Board in 2022.